-According to Islamic accounts, Muhammad returned home to Khadijah in a state of terror after receiving his first revelation from what appeared to be the Archangel Gabriel.
+According to Islamic accounts, Muhammad returned home to Khadijah in a state of terror after receiving his first revelation from the Archangel Gabriel.
 He told her what happened.
 She comforted him and supported him from then on.
-Khadijah’s moral support made Muhammad believe in his mission and her financial support was indispensable for the survival of Islam in its early days.
+Khadijah’s moral support made Muhammad believe in his mission and her financial support was indispensable.
 Apart from a wife Khadijah was like a mother to Muhammad, which might be very similar to the relationship between Mary Magdalene and Jesus as well as Eve and Adam.
 She may have been Muhammad’s boss in more than one way as she may have been an avatar of God.

 Except for Mary, the mother of Jesus, no woman is mentioned by name in the Quran.
 If God is the source of the Quran, and God has been many of the women mentioned in the Torah and the Gospel, She might have avoided speaking about Herself in the third person as much as possible.
 Sura 19 is dedicated to Mary.
 The Quran also claims that Mary was a virgin when she gave birth to Jesus.
 The virgin birth, which is the miracle of the Mother Goddess, is claimed to be one of God’s greatest miracles.